 In 1995, the Legislative Assembly ratified the Paris Convention for the Protection of Industrial Property.
 However, Costa Rican patent law is deficient in several key areas.
 Patents are granted for a non-extendable 12-year term from the date of the grant.
-In the case of products deemed to be in the "public interest," such as pharmaceuticals, chemicals and agricultural chemicals, fertilizers, and beverage/food products, the term of protection is only one year from the date of grant.
-The current patent regime also has broad compulsory licensing provisions and requires local manufacture.
-A new patent law is being drafted to bring Costa Rica in line with its obligations under the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), including restricting compulsory licensing provisions and extending full patent protection term for inventions designated as being "in the public interest."
-The bill awaits legislative action.
+In the case of products deemed to be in the "public interest," such as pharmaceuticals, agricultural chemicals, fertilizers, and beverage/ food products, the term of protection is only one year from the date of grant.
+A new patent law is being drafted to bring Costa Rica in line with its obligations under the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), including extending full patent protection term for inventions designated as being "in the public interest."
+Costa Rica is already bound to implement its TRIPS obligations by January 1, 2000.